-The University of Texas at Austin is home to over 7,500 international students and scholars, and the rich diversity on our campus is essential to our success as a learning community.
-As part of the University’s efforts to promote internationalization and global engagement, The University of Texas School of Law (Texas Law) has established exchange agreements with 34 partner institutions that allow law students from these universities to attend Texas Law as a law exchange student.
+The University of Texas at Austin (UT Austin) is home to over 5,000 international students, and the rich diversity on our campus is essential to our success as a learning community.
+As part of the University’s efforts to promote internationalization and global engagement, The University of Texas School of Law (Texas Law) has established exchange agreements with 33 partner institutions from 20 different countries that allow law students from these universities to attend Texas Law as a law exchange student.

-Incoming exchange students are required to be studying law at their home university.
-The Law School does not accept short-term visiting students except those from recognized exchange partners.
-Non-law exchange students are not permitted to take classes at the Law School.
+Incoming exchange students must be law students at one of our partner institutions.
+Non-law exchange students at UT Austin are not permitted to take classes at the Law School.

-Nominations to study on exchange at Texas Law must come directly from the coordinator at the partner institution.
+Nominations to study on exchange at Texas Law must come directly from the exchange coordinator at the partner institution.
+Nominations for the fall semester are due by March 1st.
 Nominations for the spring semester are due by October 1st.
-Nominations for the fall semester are due by March 1st.
 Questions should be sent to the Law School’s Office of Graduate & International Programs at IncomingExchange@law.utexas.edu.
-The incoming exchange coordinator at Texas Law will send our Exchange Program Guidebook to the coordinator at the partner institution and to the nominated students.
+The incoming exchange coordinator at Texas Law will send the exchange program guidebook to the exchange coordinator at the partner institution and to the nominated student(s).

-In addition to being ranked among the top 20 national law schools, Texas Law is also in Austin, the Live Music Capital of the World, the second fastest growing city in the U.S., and the second best city for liberals to live.
-Boasting 400 live music venues, 100 barbecue restaurants, 200 miles of urban hike and bike trails, and 300 sunny days each year, Austin is the best place in the world to be a law student.
-Learn more at Visit Austin.
+We are in Austin–the Live Music Capital of the World, the fastest-growing big city in the country, and the second best city for liberals to live.
+Technology companies such as Apple, Dell, Facebook, Google, IBM, Intel, National Instruments, Oracle, and Samsung have established major operations in Austin.
+Boasting 400 live music venues, 100 barbecue restaurants, 200 miles of urban hike and bike trails, and 300 sunny days each year, we say that Austin is the best place in the world to be a law student.